xbmc/repo-scripts/script.tv.show.next.aired/README.txt

-III) if you run the script without any options (or if it's started by the user), the script will provide a TV Guide window (script-NextAired-TVGuide.xml).
+III) If you run the script without any options (or if it's started by the user), the script will provide a TV Guide window.

-this window is fuly skinnable.

-a list of required id's:
+This window is fully skinnable -- see script-NextAired-TVGuide.xml and script-NextAired-TVGuide2.xml (the latter is the today-week guide).

+A list of required IDs in script-NextAired-TVGuide.xml, which is selected if the user has selected the traditional, Monday-week guide:

-200 - container / shows aired on monday
+200 - container / shows aired on Monday
-201 - container / shows aired on tuesday
+201 - container / shows aired on Tuesday
-202 - container / shows aired on wednesday
+202 - container / shows aired on Wednesday
-203 - container / shows aired on thursday
+203 - container / shows aired on Thursday
-204 - container / shows aired on friday
+204 - container / shows aired on Friday
-205 - container / shows aired on saturday
+205 - container / shows aired on Saturday
-206 - container / shows aired on sunday
+206 - container / shows aired on Sunday
+8 - in case all the containers above are empty, we set focus to this ID (which is typically a settings-button of some kind).

+If the user chooses to include more than 7 upcoming days (including today), then episodes from the next week are included after this week's episodes for each day.

+A list of required IDs in script-NextAired-TVGuide2.xml, which is selected if the user has selected the new, Today-week guide:

+200 - container / shows aired Yesterday
+201 - container / shows aired Today
+202 - container / shows aired Today+1
+203 - container / shows aired Today+2
+204 - container / shows aired Today+3
+205 - container / shows aired Today+4
+206 - container / shows aired Today+5
+207 - container / shows aired Today+6
+208 - container / shows aired Today+7
+209 - container / shows aired Today+8
+210 - container / shows aired Today+9
+211 - container / shows aired Today+10
+212 - container / shows aired Today+11
+213 - container / shows aired Today+12
+214 - container / shows aired Today+13
+215 - container / shows aired Today+14
-8 - in case all the containers above are empty, we set focus to this id
+8 - in case all the containers above are empty, we set focus to this ID.

+If the user chooses to include fewer than the full 15 upcoming days (including today) and/or to disable Yesterday, then the skin should be prepared to hide the days that aren't enabled (the *.Weekday, *.Wday, and *.Date values below will be unset for any disabled containers).

+Various Window(home) vars that we provide (some are more useful in just one of the 2 xml files, but all are always set):

+For the following date values, the user can choose between the traditional number values (e.g. 12/31/99) and a nicer format (e.g. "Sun, Dec 31").
+The format is consistent across values, allowing you to (for example) string- compare a show's NextDate value against the TodayDate (or YesterdayDate) to substitute the string for "Today" (or Yesterday).

+Today's date and a localized word for "Today":
+    Window(home).Property(NextAired.TodayDate)
+    Window(home).Property(NextAired.Today)
+Yesterday's date and a localized word for "Tomorrow":
+    Window(home).Property(NextAired.TomorrowDate)
+    Window(home).Property(NextAired.Tomorrow)
+Yesterday's date and a localized word for "Yesterday":
+    Window(home).Property(NextAired.YesterdayDate)
+    Window(home).Property(NextAired.Yesterday)

+The date for the lists (Monday==1, Sunday==7):
+    Window(home).Property(NextAired.1.Date)
+    ...
+    Window(home).Property(NextAired.7.Date)

+For the following container values, only the ones that are enabled by the user will have a set value.
+For instance, if the user has selected 7-days in a today-week grid w/o yesterday, only properties 201..207 would be set.

+The day-of-the-week name for each container (not abbreviated).
+    Window(home).Property(NextAired.200.Weekday)
+    ...
+    Window(home).Property(NextAired.215.Weekday)

+The abbreviated day-of-the-week name for each container:
+    Window(home).Property(NextAired.200.Wday)
+    ...
+    Window(home).Property(NextAired.215.Wday)

+The date for each container in a "nice" format, with just the month name and day num (e.g. "Feb 14" & "14 Feb" are 2 typical localized formats):
+    Window(home).Property(NextAired.200.Date)
+    ...
+    Window(home).Property(NextAired.215.Date)

-a list of available infolabels:
+A list of available infolabels:
     ListItem.Label          (tv show name)
-ListItem.Thumb          (tv show thumb) ListItem.Property(*)    (see above)
+    ListItem.Thumb          (tv show thumb)
+    ListItem.Property(*)    (see above)

-totals are available using the window properties listed above.
+Totals are available using the window properties listed above.

-Window(home).Property(NextAired.TodayDate)              (todays date)
-Window(home).Property(NextAired.%d.Date)                (date for the lists, eg NextAired.1.Date will show the date for monday)

-a list of available infolabels, related to the available add-on settings:
-Window(home).Property(TVGuide.ThumbType)                (thumb type selected by the user: 0=poster, 1=banner, 2=logo)
+Thumb type selected by the user (0=poster, 1=banner, 2=logo):
-Window(home).Property(TVGuide.BackgroundFanart)         (1=user selected to show fanart, empty if disabled) Window(home).Property(TVGuide.PreviewThumbs)            (1=user selected to show 16:9 showthumbs, empty if disabled)
+    Window(home).Property(TVGuide.ThumbType)

+Indicator for background fanart setting (1=enabled, empty if disabled):
+    Window(home).Property(TVGuide.BackgroundFanart)

+Indicator for 16:9-thumbs setting (1=enabled, empty if disabled):
+    Window(home).Property(TVGuide.PreviewThumbs)

-all other id's and properties in the default script window are optional and not required by the script.
+All other IDs and properties in the default script window are optional and not required by the script.

 IV) To force an update of the nextaired database ahead of its next scheduled time: